Material Ethereal Constructs: Sequential, Poetic Dialogues

 During the early industrial revolution, one billion humans lived on Earth, two billion in 1927, four billion in 1974, and in 2024, eight billion.
 The Industrial Revolution and mass-market consumer capitalism have re-engineered life on Earth within an anemic biosphere and diminished quality of life.
 "This planet is not terra firma: it is a delicate flower and must be cared for," said Scott Carpenter, an Astronaut for NASA's Project Mercury.
 Arable land, food, and water are now scarce.

-Consumer capitalism as we now know it must move into the light of the nature of Nature.
-The Earth’s atmospheres, ecosystems, forests, freshwater sources, and oceans are like vital external organs shared with Mother Earth and all people, flora, and fauna.
-All life is inter-connected in manifold ways.
+Consumer capitalism, as we now know it, must move into the light of the nature of Nature.
+The Earth’s atmospheres, ecosystems, forests, freshwater sources, and oceans are vital external organs shared with Mother Earth and all people, flora, and fauna.
+All life is interconnected in manifold ways.
 Humanity's small selves are like caterpillars crawling, craving, and consuming mindlessly with little holistic awareness.
 Does humanity possess the imaginal potential for a planetary metamorphosis?
 Let's hope so!

 "All great truths begin as blasphemies." — GEORGE BERNARD SHAW

-We witness the Anthropocene's ramifications daily.
+We witness the ramifications of the Anthropocene daily.
 Unchecked consumerism and waste, pollution, excessive greenhouse gases, deforestation, droughts, floods, forest fires, and plant and species extinction disrupt the planet's innate intelligence and ability to achieve homeostasis.
 Humanity is one within a tainted biosphere.
 Wake up!
 Wake up!
 We are Earth's ills.

-Greed and misunderstanding brought climate change with ripple effects near and far.
+Greed and misunderstanding have caused climate change, which has ripple effects near and far.
 Altered oceans, diminished polar regions, and tainted atmospheres spark unrest, disease, malnutrition, wars, and mass migrations.
 We must envision near miraculous solutions, heart by heart and brick by brick.
-Humanity evolved from the forests to villages, towns, cities, city-states, great empires, and the global village.
+Humanity evolved from forests to villages, towns, cities, city-states, great empires, and the global village.
 We hold awakenings deep inside.
-Will the Phoenix rise again to dance and sing and shine?
+Will the Phoenix rise again to dance, sing, and shine?

 Environmental conferences and summits are moving far too slowly.
 Could time, energy, and funds be committed (as in an international Manhattan Project) to research and develop sustainable solutions?
 Radical change does not have to raise fears; transformation is not beyond human potential.

-The industrial revolution's science and technologies are miraculous.
-The dynamics of a new conscious world order of peace, health, equitable economies, human rights, environmental quality, and sustainability must come to the fore.
-Our egalitarian natures and self-sacrifice must confidently engage universal truths in regard to the Oneness of all Nature.
+The Industrial Revolution's science and technologies are miraculous.
+The dynamics of peace, health, equitable economies, human rights, environmental quality, and sustainability must emerge.
+Our egalitarian natures and self-sacrifice must confidently engage universal truths about a new conscious world order of the Oneness of all Nature.